-Have you ever seen the television commercial with the famous catchphrase, “Help!
+Did you ever see the television commercial with the famous catchphrase, “Help!
 I’ve fallen and I can’t get up!”
 (I see that Life Alert actually has a registered trademark on those words!)
 I didn’t realize that a version of that commercial was still running until I saw it again recently.

-While a physical fall can definitely be a problem, sometimes we fall down spiritually and have a hard time getting our footing back.
+A physical fall can definitely be a problem.
+But sometimes we fall down spiritually and have a hard time getting our footing back.
 Satan’s tool of discouragement can be well-aimed and effective.

 Sometimes there are specific circumstances we can point to in our lives that get us down.
-Other times, we may just have a general feeling of discouragement, and not be able to find any particular reason for it.
+Other times, we may just have a general feeling of discouragement with no particular reason tied to it.

-In I Samuel 30:6, we are told that David was “greatly distressed…but David encouraged himself in the Lord his God.”
-David found himself in a very upsetting situation, but he recognized what he needed to do in order to move forward.
+In I Samuel 30:6, we read that David was “greatly distressed…but David encouraged himself in the Lord his God.”
+David found himself in a very upsetting situation.
+However, he recognized what he needed to do in order to move forward.

 When we find that we’re in a spot where we’ve lost our courage or are lacking hope, let’s follow David’s example and find some ways to encourage ourselves in the Lord.
 Here are a few ideas to try.